-It is unlikely that you will have studied business before taking this course, but you might have an interest in business, and may want to start your own business one day.
-You may have an enquiring mind and be interested in learning about the world around you, how businesses are set up, and what it is that makes someone a great entrepreneur.
+It is unlikely that students will have studied business before taking this course, but they might have an interest in business, and may want to start their own business one day.
+Students may have an enquiring mind and be interested in learning about the world around them, how businesses are set up, and what it is that makes someone a great entrepreneur.

-While in Year 10 you will study the first unit of this course and are likely to study many new topics.
-You will be introduced to the world of small businesses and will look at what makes someone a successful business person.
-You will find out how to develop an idea and spot an opportunity, and turn that into a successful business.
-You will understand how to make a business effective and manage money.
-You will also see how the world around us affects small businesses and all the people involved.
+In Year 10 students study the first unit of the course and are likely to study many new topics.
+They will be introduced to the world of small businesses and will look at what makes someone a successful business person.
+They will find out how to develop an idea and spot an opportunity and turn that into a successful business.
+Students will understand how to make a business effective and manage money.
+They will also see how the world around us affects small businesses and all the people involved.

 Year 10 work is based around these business concepts:

 In Year 11 we will gradually study how businesses grow, the key functions or departments in a business, then look into the influences from the world that surrounds them.